bemiirone/Full-Stack-Plant-App/README.md

 ## Libraries and Tools

-- **Angular**: The primary framework used for building the application.
+- **Angular 16**: The primary framework used for building the application.
 - **TypeScript**: The building bocks for this app.
 - **Rxjs**: Used to handle state management and services.
 - **Ngrx**: State management is done using NgRx, which includes actions, reducers, effects, and selectors.